Castor CDMS 2026.1.0.0 Release notes | Release date: 04 March 2026

 Data Import

-“Email address viewed” Audit Trail events no longer logged when participants email addresses are imported
+“Email address viewed” Audit Trail events no longer recorded when participants email addresses are imported

 Audit Trail now accurately tracks participant email address changes, eliminating spurious "Email address viewed" events during data import operations.